sherpal8/MedicalDataGeneration/README.md

 This is a mock health data generator.

-The objective is to create synthetic data so that developers may proceed to development of medical tech applications without needing access to actual patients data.
-Therefore, budding medtech entrepreeurs can circumvent the need for bureaucratic redtape in developing prototypes.
+The objective is to create synthetic data so that developers may proceed with the development of medical tech applications without needing access to actual patient data.
+Therefore, budding medtech entrepreeurs can circumvent the need for bureaucratic redtape with actual patient access to develop prototypes.

 The synthetic data being generated are: